Parasitic Phase Conversion (PPC): Rethinking High-Energy Light

 Conclusion

 Parasitic Phase Conversion explains how ordinary light can masquerade as high-energy radiation after coherence theft in transit.
-This supports PFT’s view that radiation signatures reflect recursive phase dynamics on an information-bearing field, not a stream of independent particles.
+This supports PFT’s view that radiation signatures reflect recursive phase dynamics on an information-bearing field.

 Further reading